 #Method 2 to Check Laptop or PC Specs:-

 This is method is comparatively simpler than the above one.

 Just click on your Start button, and type “system information”.

-Select the system information option at the top, and you'll get a list which has almost every single bit of information that exists on your system.
+Select the system information option at the top, and you’ll get a list that has almost every single bit of information that exists on your system.

 How to Check which Graphic Card You Have?

-I'm making this section separately because the system properties doesn't list your “Graphic card specs” on the page.
+I’m making this section separately because the system properties don’t list your “Graphics card specs” on the page.

 Again go to My Computer > properties.
 And then click on “device manager”.

 You should see “display adapters” just click on it and it would show you the graphic card your system owns.

 How to Check your MotherBoard Make and Model:-